Wildhoney/Pellucid/README.md

 ![Firefox](https://github.com/alrra/browser-logos/raw/master/opera/opera_64x64.png)
 ![Safari](https://github.com/alrra/browser-logos/raw/master/safari/safari_64x64.png)

-For browsers that do not support `createElement`, `Pellucid` should render as a translucent background without the crystalline blurred effect.
+For browsers that do not support `registerElement` we use a [`registerElement` polyfill](https://github.com/WebReflection/document-register-element) &ndash; in cases where the polyfill is insufficient `Pellucid` renders as a translucent background without the crystalline blurred effect.

 ---